3 Electrodynamics

 3.2.2 Continuity equation of charge

 If one forms the partial time derivative of Eq.
 (3.2), multiplies the divergence of Eq.
-(3.5) with $c$ and adding the two resulting equations, you get
+(3.5) by $c$, and adds the two resulting equations, one obtains

 \[ \begin{align} \nabla\cdot\frac{\partial\mathbf{E}}{\partial t} - \nabla\cdot\frac{\partial\mathbf E}{\partial t} &= 4\pi\frac{\partial\rho}{\partial t} + 4\pi\nabla\cdot\mathbf{j}\nonumber \end{align} \]